con/open-brain-consent/README.md

 To facilitate neuroimaging data sharing, we providing an "out of the box" solution addressing aforementioned human research participants concerns and consisting of
 - widely acceptable consent forms (with various translations) allowing deposition of anonymized data to public data archives
 - collection of tools/pipelines to help anonymization of neuroimaging data making it ready for sharing

+### Contributing

+Every kind of contribution to this effort is welcome!
+Please find information on how to contribute in [the contributing chapter](https://open-brain-consent.readthedocs.io/en/stable/contribute.html).

 Please find the recommendations and resources we have assembled at [open-brain-consent.readthedocs.io](https://open-brain-consent.readthedocs.io/en/stable/).